 What Are the Symptoms of a Broken Nose?

 You can usually tell if your nose is broken if you feel pain or tenderness when touching your nose.
 Your nose may also appear swollen.
 Other signs of a broken nose include bruising and difficulty breathing.
-If your nose is bleeding or you hear a cracking sound when you touch your nose, it’s time to see a doctor and start a broken nose treatment at NJ clinic for cosmetic surgery.
+If your nose is bleeding or you hear a cracking sound when you touch your nose, it’s time to see a doctor and start a broken nose treatment at our NJ clinic.